As an Amazon Associate, I earn from qualifying purchases

 First 30 Days & Long-Term Care

 Bringing a new cat home is an adjustment period — not just for the cat, but for the entire household.
-The first month shapes feeding habits, litter box use, sleep routines, and long-term behavioral confidence.

 Rather than rushing bonding, early success comes from stabilization.
 Cats rely on predictable food timing, quiet resting areas, and controlled territory expansion to feel secure.
 When these foundations are structured correctly, most transition challenges — hiding, appetite dips, nighttime activity — resolve naturally.